 What is the difference Between AAA, AA and A?

 AAA or Tier I is reserved for only a few, very selective organizations.
 Most organizations compete at Tier II or AA level.
 Small organizations usually compete at the Tier III/A/Mixed level.
 Only organizations who are classified as Tier I or Tier II may compete for a National Championship.
-Tier III organizations only compete for a State Championship.
-Many players from Tier II or III organizations will end up playing high school hockey, juniors and at the college level.
-Despite the hype, only a very few elite players end up playing at the professional level and while most played AAA hockey at some point, there are many examples of players who by geography or cost consideration never played AAA.
+Tier III organizations may compete for a State Championship.
+Many players from Tier II or III organizations end up playing high school hockey, juniors and at the college level.
+Despite the hype, only a very few elite players end up playing at the professional level and while most played AAA hockey at some point, there are many examples of players who by geography/cost consideration never played AAA.

 Note there is considerable hype about

 playing AAA or Tier I Hockey.
-AAA hockey is also extremely expensive
+AAA hockey is extremely expensive

 and time consuming with no guarantee of playing at a higher level (junior, college or